Technische Universität Braunschweig

 Description

-The seminar is aimed at students who are interested in innovative developments in marketing and would like to gain both theoretical and practical insights into the use of AI.
+The seminar is aimed at students who are interested in innovative developments in marketing and would like to gain both theoretical and practical insights into platform-based business models.

 Organisation